Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 verification, specified in {{update-format}}, before its contents may be consumed.

-If the Transparency Log is deployed with Contact Monitoring, users MUST retain the most recent version of the key that they've seen (even if that is not the most recent version overall) and the position of that it was stored at in the log.
-Users MAY retain the entire `SearchResponse` if they wish to later be able to provide non-repudiable proof of misbehavior.
+To be able to later perform monitoring, users retain the claimed position of the key's first occurence in the log, `SearchProof.position`.
+They also retain, for each version of the key observed, the version number and its position in the log.
+Users MUST retain this information if the Transparency Log's deployment mode is Contact Monitoring, and they SHOULD retain the entire `SearchResponse` structure to assist with debugging or to provide non-repudiable proof if misbehavior is detected.
+If one of the third-party modes is being used, users MAY retain this information to perform Contact Monitoring even though it is not required.

 ## Update